wyuinche/mitum-js-util/README.md

 ### Generate Create-Accounts

 For new account, `currency id` and `initial amount` must be set.
-With source account, you can create and register new account of target public key.
+With source account, you can create and register new account for target public keys.

 Note that source account must be already registered one.